 Whatever program you look at, you stand a good chance of making it even shorter if you have some past business credits you can transfer in or, in some cases, actual real world business experience that you can get credit for.

+Some very accelerated programs can be quickened even further with credit transfer.
+American Intercontinental University’s special one-year MBA program involved 48 credits in total.
+But up to 12 credits can be accepted from another grad program, contingent on certain grade and subject requirements.
 Benedictine University offers a range of online accelerated MBAs, most of which are 64 credit hours and can be completed in 12 months.
 But students who have taken business courses previously can waive up to 16 credit hours (a grade of at least “B” in each of those is required).
 Alternatively, a student with a professional certification in a business specialty can also apply to waive certain courses.
 Both options can help you get this degree done quickly.

 One very quick option is possible from California State University-Dominguez Hills, a public school that offers an online MBA that’s relatively short – just 33 credits.
 It normally takes 18 months to complete, but you can transfer in up to 9 credits from previously coursework to bring your completion time down.